scottlindeman/js-blog/README.md

 js-blog
 =======

-A frontend blog with blog posts can be categories and are written in markdown.
+A frontend blog with posts are written in markdown.

 See a sample [here](http://scottlindeman.github.io/js-blog/).